wp-plugins/entrywizard/readme.txt

     +  Up to 6 entries may be submitted, each with or without a digital version
     +  At most 2 of the 6 images may be in the "Nature" category.
     +  Any image of type "Digital" must have an uploaded digital version
-    +  The images must be in jpeg format, with maximum dimensions of 1280 x 1024 pixels and maximum size of 1M.
+    +  The images must be in jpeg format, with maximum dimensions of 1280 x 1024 pixels, longest dimension no less than 900 pixels, and size no greater than 1M.

 * The administrators may set up any number of different "layouts" ( specifications of what information to ask for and what limits to enforce ), assigning an identifier to each.